chuckrunge/sidacoja/README.md

 3) json-simple-1.1.1.jar for JSON files
 4) JDBC driver for your database

+RELEASE NOTES - 0.1.2
+- Added support for NOTLIKE in row filter.

 RELEASE NOTES - 0.1.1
 - Added support for LIKE in row filter (it saves typing in long strings for selection).